LassoSoft/LassoGuide/lasso_guide_source/language/methods.rst

 ``type_name``.
 The second signature can be called at any point, without a target type instance.

-Syntax for signatures
+Syntax for Signatures
 ---------------------

 What follows are the syntax diagrams for signatures and their related elements.

 .. figure:: /_static/syntax-diagram-signature.png
    :alt: syntax diagram for signatures
    :align: center

+   Signature Syntax Diagrams

 Defining Methods
 ================